nuxt/docs/en/api/pages-transition.md

 ### Transition Mode

-**Default transition mode for pages differs from the default mode in VueJS**.
+**The default transition mode for pages differs from the default mode in Vue.js**.
 The `pageTransition` mode is by default set to `out-in`.
-If you want to run leaving and entering transitions simultaneously, you have to set the mode to empty string `mode:""`.
+If you want to run leaving and entering transitions simultaneously, you have to set the mode to the empty string `mode: ''`.

 ```js
 export default {